What Does Low AMH or Low Ovarian Reserve Mean?

 What does an AMH test actually mean?

 Since AMH is only secreted by follicles that have started to develop but that are less than 9 mm in size, the information provided by this test is limited.
 Therefore, AMH is only a reflection of how many follicles are in the early stages of development.
 A normal AMH can indicate that there are a normal number of follicles in development between resting and 9 mm.
 A high AMH can indicate more than average egg follicles in this stage.
-Women with PCOS can have a high AMH because their follicles are stuck in the early stages of development due to their hormonal imbalance.
+Women with PCOS can have a high AMH because their follicles are stuck in the early stages of development due to the hormonal imbalances that accompany PCOS.

 What is a Normal AMH Level?